 Also in Birmingham, Archway Academy was criticised for the standard of education provided, safeguarding, leadership and management and how it handles complaints.
 The school supports teenagers recovering from drug or alcohol abuse.

-Yesodey Hatorah School, a Jewish girls’ school in north London, was warned that its education must not “undermine” British values and careers guidance must be improved.
+Yesodey Hatorah School, a Jewish boys’ school in north London, was warned that its education must not “undermine” British values and careers guidance must be improved.
 Safeguarding and leadership were also criticised, as were toilet and washing facilities.
-In March the school admitted censoring GCSE textbooks to remove mentions of homosexuality and examples of women socialising with men, saying it was trying to protect pupils from “sexualisation”.

 Lucton School, a boarding school in Herefordshire, was told it must improve safeguarding measures.
 The notice also criticised the school for its leadership and management and told it must improve how it handles complaints.

 Telford-based Amberleigh Therapeutic School, which describes itself as a centre “for young males who have exhibited inappropriate or harmful sexual behaviours”, was told to improve its checks on the suitability of staff and maintain its admission and attendance registers better.
 It must also improve leadership and the education provided to pupils and encourage “tolerance and harmony between different cultural traditions”.